WrittenGames/LdapBundle/README.md

 ### Configuring directory access

-In the most basic case, with the directory service residing on the same machine, you won't need to configure anything.
+In the most basic case imaginable, a directory server residing on the same machine as your Symfony2 project, you won't need to configure anything.

-In most cases, however, the directory server(s) will live somewhere else.
-Sometimes you may also want to use more than one directory, and/or a fallback for the primary server.
+Usually, however, the directory server(s) will live somewhere else.
+Sometimes you may also want to specify a fallback server, and/or use more than just one directory.
 In those cases you need to put a bit of configuration into your project's config.yml.

 ### Example configuration

 This example specifies one directory with master and fallback servers.
-If you name your directory `default` you can leave out the `default_directory` option (because `default` is its default value).
+If you name your directory `default`, like in this example, you can omit the `default_directory` option (because `default` is its default value).

 ```
 wg_ldap: